The Top 5 Reasons for Divorce

 Battling addiction can be difficult and often, those struggling with addiction can end up hurting those closest to them.
 Couples can work through addiction, but it requires both parties to want and commit to seeking help.

-It’s common for individuals considering divorce to feel depressed, vulnerable, and generally overwhelmed.
+It’s common, no matter the reasons for divorce, for individuals considering divorce to feel depressed, vulnerable, and generally overwhelmed.
 Here at Orshan, Spann & Fernandez-Mesa, our goal is to make every part of the divorce process as simple and painless as possible.
-Contact our attorneys today at (305) 853-9161 to schedule your initial consultation and get started on the path to a better future.
+Contact our Miami-Dade divorce attorneys today at (305) 853-9161 to schedule your initial consultation and get started on the path to a better future.